A summary of the new Fair Dealing Obligations (Milk) Regulations 2024

 Require that where a contract has a duration of more than 12 months:

-(1) a business purchaser will need to give at least 12 months’ notice to terminate the contract (aside from where a producer consents or there has been a material breach), and (2) a purchaser must not be required to give more than 12 months’ notice to terminate and may in certain cases terminate the contract much more swiftly.
+(1) a business purchaser will need to give at least 12 months’ notice to terminate the contract (aside from where a producer consents or there has been a material breach), and (2) a producer must not be required to give more than 12 months’ notice to terminate and may in certain cases terminate the contract much more swiftly.

 Milk purchase contracts will need to contain a range of standard terms (i.e. must be in writing and signed by the parties, must contain a term requiring business purchasers to act in good faith in relation to the contract, specify frequency of collection, force majeure events, any changes agreed by both parties in writing (with some exceptions for certain structures such as co-ops).